PalisadoesFoundation/talawa-docs/docs/features/news feed/pinned-posts.md

 ### Goals

 1. **Provide a section at the top of the news feed for displaying multiple pinned posts** :
 If multiple posts are pinned, the area will cycle through each by manner of a carousel.
-Indicators of carousel funtionality such as manual cycling and slide count should be present.
+Indicators of carousel functionality such as manual cycling and slide count should be present.

 ### Out of Scope